pablorm296/covidMex/README.md

          ‘README.Rmd’ ‘README_files’
     ## ✔  checking for left-over files
     ## ✔  checking index information
+    ##

-    ##    checking package subdirectories ...
+       checking package subdirectories ...

     ✔  checking package subdirectories
     ##

        checking R files for non-ASCII characters ...

-    W  checking R files for non-ASCII characters
+    ✔  checking R files for non-ASCII characters
     ##

-       Found the following file with non-ASCII characters:
-    ##      zzz.R
-    ##    Portable packages must use only ASCII characters in their R code,
-    ##    except perhaps in comments.
-    ##    Use \uxxxx escapes for other characters.
-    ##    checking R files for syntax errors ...
+       checking R files for syntax errors ...

     ✔  checking R files for syntax errors
     ##

        checking whether the package can be loaded ...

-    ✔  checking whether the package can be loaded (463ms)
+    ✔  checking whether the package can be loaded (493ms)
     ##

        checking whether the package can be loaded with stated dependencies ...

-    ✔  checking whether the package can be loaded with stated dependencies (374ms)
+    ✔  checking whether the package can be loaded with stated dependencies (400ms)
     ##

        checking whether the package can be unloaded cleanly ...

-    ✔  checking whether the package can be unloaded cleanly (382ms)
+    ✔  checking whether the package can be unloaded cleanly (426ms)
     ##

        checking whether the namespace can be loaded with stated dependencies ...

-    ✔  checking whether the namespace can be loaded with stated dependencies (370ms)
+    ✔  checking whether the namespace can be loaded with stated dependencies (388ms)
     ##

        checking whether the namespace can be unloaded cleanly ...

-    ✔  checking whether the namespace can be unloaded cleanly (446ms)
+    ✔  checking whether the namespace can be unloaded cleanly (484ms)
     ##

        checking loading without being on the library search path ...

-    ✔  checking loading without being on the library search path (484ms)
+    ✔  checking loading without being on the library search path (505ms)
     ##

        checking dependencies in R code ...

-    ✔  checking dependencies in R code (379ms)
+    ✔  checking dependencies in R code (404ms)
     ##

        checking S3 generic/method consistency ...

-    ✔  checking S3 generic/method consistency (744ms)
+    ✔  checking S3 generic/method consistency (782ms)
     ##

        checking replacement functions ...

-    ✔  checking replacement functions (382ms)
+    ✔  checking replacement functions (413ms)
     ##

        checking foreign function calls ...

-    ✔  checking foreign function calls (402ms)
+    ✔  checking foreign function calls (415ms)
     ##

        checking R code for possible problems ...

-    N  checking R code for possible problems (2.6s)
+    N  checking R code for possible problems (2.5s)
     ##    GetFromGuzmart: no visible global function definition for
     ##      ‘packageVersion’
     ##    GetFromSerendipia: no visible global function definition for